-The Federally Recognized Tribes Extension Program is authorized under Section 3(d) of the Act of May 8, 1914, Smith-Lever Act, ch.
+The FRTEP is authorized under Section 3(d) of the Act of May 8, 1914, Smith-Lever Act, ch.
 79, 38 Stat.
 372, 7 USC 341 et seq.
-Section 7403 of the Food, Conservation, and Energy Act of 2008 (FCEA) (P.L.
-110-246) amended Section 3(d) of the Smith-Lever Act to require funds to be awarded competitively.
+Section 7403 of the Food, Conservation, and Energy Act of 2008 (FCEA) (Pub.
+L. No. 110-246) amended Section 3(d) of the Smith-Lever Act to require funds to be awarded competitively.

-The purpose of the TCEP and Tribal Colleges Extension Program: Special Emphasis (TCEP-SE) is to give reservation communities opportunities for enhanced agricultural productivity, to help supplement their existing extension capacity program, community resilience, economic growth, and youth development by extending the reach of innovations in research and technology and enhancing informal, local educational programming.
+The purpose of the TCEP and TCEP-SE is to give reservation communities opportunities for enhanced agricultural productivity, to help supplement their existing extension capacity program, community resilience, economic growth, and youth development by extending the reach of innovations in research and technology and enhancing informal, local educational programming.

-The purpose and intent of FRTEP is to establish an Extension presence and support Extension outreach on Federally Recognized Indian Reservations and tribal jurisdictions of Federally Recognized Tribes.
+The purpose and intent of FRTEP is to establish an extension program presence and support extension program outreach on Federally Recognized Indian Reservations and tribal jurisdictions of Federally Recognized Tribes.